 The vast majority of current CISSPs took their test in the old format.
 The test was a grueling 250 question test in which nearly 85% of the testers would take the entire allotted 6 hour exam time.
 But the exam was modernized at the end of 2017

-Since IT certifications are very valuable, there is a high incentive for folks to try to take study shortcuts by cheating.
+Since IT certifications are valuable, folks have a high incentive to try to take study shortcuts by cheating.
 This cheating incentive has lead to online marketplaces where you can buy questions and answers.

-If you do a web search for “CISSP Brain Dump”, you will find many websites that sell practice exams that they claim to be actual exam questions.
-The CISSP exam has always maintained a high level of security and integrity in keeping their test questions out of reach of cheaters who try to buy the questions and answers.
+If you do a web search for “CISSP Brain Dump”, you will find many websites that sell practice exams that claim to be actual exam questions.
+The CISSP exam has always maintained a high security and integrity level in keeping their test questions out of reach for cheaters trying to buy the questions and answers.

 Some nefarious companies pay people to take tests and attempt to record the questions or memorize the questions to write them down.